mist64/cbmbus_doc/2 Bus Arbitration.md

 All calls deal with layer 3 functionality, except for `SETTMO`, which controls a layer 2 setting.
 The IEEE-488 layer 2 on the PET/CBM has an option to enable (`A` = `0x00`, default) or disable (`A` = `0x80`) timeouts.
 Timeouts are required to allow the talker to communicate an error when opening a named channel, but they can break IEEE-488 not designed for the PET.
 The call also exists on all other Commodore 8 bit computers, but has no effect, with the exception of a C64 with an added IEEE-488 cartridge.

-### OPEN/CLOSE API
+### Channel I/O API

-The KERNAL's channel I/O API is higher-level and not specific to the Commodore Peripheral Bus.
+The KERNAL's Channel I/O API is higher-level and not specific to the Commodore Peripheral Bus.
 Devices 0-3 will target the keyboard, tape, RS-232 (PET: tape #2) and the screen.

 The API allows up to 10 logical files open at the same time.
 A logical file is addressed by a user-selected logical file number (0-127).
-To open a logical file, the logical file number and devices primary and secondary addresses have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.
+To open a logical file, the logical file number and devices primary and secondary addresses (255 = none) have to be set using `SETLFS`, the name has to be set using `SETNAM`, and `OPEN` hast to be called.

 `OPEN` with a filename will send the `LISTEN`/`OPEN`/_filename_/`UNLISTEN` sequence, associating the name with the secondary address. `OPEN` without a filename will not send anything on the bus, but will remember the secondary address for later operations.

 Similary, `CLOSE` on a file with a filename will send the `LISTEN`/`CLOSE`/`UNLISTEN` sequence, and otherwise, `CLOSE` will not send anything on the bus.

-The character input and output calls do not take the logical file number as an argument, instead the current input and/or output has to be globally selected using `CHKIN`, which will send `TALK`/`SECOND`, and `CHKOUT`, which will send `LISTEN`/`SECOND`. `CLRCHN` resets the current input and output channels and sends `UNTALK` or `UNLISTEN`.
+The current input and/or output has to be globally selected using `CHKIN`, which will send `TALK`, and `CHKOUT`, which will send `LISTEN`.
+Both are followed by `SECOND`, if a secondary address was set. `CLRCHN` resets the current input and output channels and sends `UNTALK` or `UNLISTEN`.

 With `CHKIN`/`CHKOUT` set up to talk on the Commodore Peripheral Bus, `CHRIN` and `CHROUT` will just be forwarded to the low-level calls `ACPTR` and `CIOUT`.